 Professionally installed roof guardrail systems require minimal maintenance, meaning once your structures have been installed, your work is essentially done.
 All you have to do is deliver annual maintenance checks to ensure your rails remain safe and functional.
 OSHA instructs that any damaged or broken equipment is reported and removed promptly.

 There are various types of guardrails to choose from when equipping your roof with a fall protection system, enabling you to select a structure that best suits your application and safety needs.
-Guardrails are available in numerous styles and configurations and often include additional components like toe-boards, walkways, mats and warning systems.
+Roof Guardrails are available in numerous styles and configurations and often include additional components like toe-boards, walkways, mats and warning systems.
 You can also purchase them in various colors and finishes, whether you’re looking for safety yellow or a custom shade.

 Different Uses for Different Guardrails